 Speaking of Stuttgart, Tabea Alt of Germany has two world cup all-around titles to her name this year, and hasn’t scored below a 54.199 yet under this code.
 Her world cup wins both came with mistakes, so a fully hit day from her could mean all-around gold in Cluj, though I expect she’d have a really strong shot at the podium barring a complete meltdown.

 Ellie Downie is the one British gymnast really in the mix here, and while she had some mistakes at British Championships, she has strong enough difficulty to get by.
-On her best day, she could win it all, but with a fall or two, she could still land in the top ten, which is a testament to her ability to fight back from mistakes.
+On her best day, she could win it all, but with a fall or two, she could still land in the top five, which is a testament to her ability to fight back from mistakes.
 I mean, could anyone else have landed head-first on floor at the Olympics to come back and nab an all-around finals spot?!
 Fighter.

 My hopeful favorite for the podium is Zsofia Kovacs.
 The Hungarian has slowly been building up her difficulty all season, bringing her close to the level she was at going into the Olympics last year.
 With a DTY on vault and hit performances elsewhere, she’s definitely one of my hopeful favorites for the podium, and how amazing would that be for Hungary?!